JonUK/knockout-typescript/README.md

 export default { viewModel: PersonReadOnly, template: template };
 ```

-A custom binding that conforms to the type `BindingHandler`.
+A custom binding that conforms to the Knockout interface `BindingHandler`.
 ```javascript
 import * as ko from 'knockout';
 import { BindingHandler } from 'knockout';